M31MOTH/rusty.css/README.md

 ##### Whats is Rusty.css?

-- Rusty.css is a simple and awesome library css3 to design responsive and fast development. :sparkles: :rocket: :dizzy:
+- Rusty.css is a simple and awesome micro-framework css3 to design responsive and fast development. :sparkles: :rocket: :dizzy:

 ##### Why use Rusty.css?